Key Quote

 Technique 1 — METAPHOR OF CONTAMINATION

 The verb 'polluted' introduces a metaphor of environmental contamination — Elizabeth's family will poison Pemberley's purity like waste poisoning a river.
-The word dehumanises the Bennets: they are not people but a toxin (poisonous substance).
-Lady Catherine speaks as though class mixing were a form of biological threat, an attitude that borders on the eugenic (relating to selective breeding).
+The word dehumanises the Bennets: they are not people but a toxintoxin — poisonous substance.
+Lady Catherine speaks as though class mixing were a form of biological threat, an attitude that borders on the eugeniceugenic — Relating to the belief that breeding should be controlled for 'improvement'.

 The noun 'shades' (meaning trees or grounds) personifies Pemberley itself — the estate becomes a living entity that can be harmed.
 Lady Catherine values property above people: Pemberley's 'shades' must be protected from Elizabeth's family.
 Austen exposes how aristocratic values prioritise land and lineage over human worth.